juan-c-s/skillsgram/README.md

     ```bash
     git clone https://github.com/juan-c-s/skillsgram
     ```
-4. Change Directory with
-    ```bash
-    cd skillsgram
-    ```

 ## 3. Run Docker Build
+1. Open new terminal at folder.
+Drag and drop skillsgram folder to the Visual Studio Code app.
+2. Right click in the file Explorer below the last file or folder.
+Click on Open on Integrated Terminal.
+Another way is using the menu app bar where you can access File, Edit or View items.
+There is one called Terminal.
+Hover over Terminal and click **New Terminal**

-This step will take a little long because it will install all the project's dependencies
+3. This step will take a little long because it will install all the project's dependencies or files needed to run project.
 ```bash
 docker compose build
 ```